tinue/SynologyDevServer/README.md

 ### Setup the Synology Reverse Proxy
 Today's browsers do not like unencrypted web sites.
 To solve this problem, the Synology reverse proxy can be used to redirect traffic from a friendly URL such as `https://jenkins.example.com` to the non-encrypted site running as a docker container (such as `http://synology.example.com:9001`).
 As an additional bonus you do not have to remember all of the port numbers.

 To set this up, go to the "Application Portal" in the Synology Control Panel.
 Select the "Reverse Proxy" tab.
-Add three entries, so that it looks similar to this picture in the end:
+Add three entries, so that it looks similar to this picture:

 ![Reverse-Proxy](screenshots/reverse-proxy.png)

 Of course you have to use a proper domain name that works in your intranet.
 The setup of such an infrastructure is beyond this project.
-Since you have a Synology (or you would not use this project), I recommend to use the Domain Name Server of the Synology to do this.
+Since you have a Synology (or you would not use this project), I recommend to use the DNS Server package.
 If everything else fails, you can always hardcode the three DNS names into the `hosts` file of your development computer.

 The port numbers (9000, 9001 and 9002) are defined in the `docker-compose.yaml` file.
 If you want to change them, you can.

 ## Download the Project files to the Synology
 ### Login to the Synology
 * Login to the Synology.
 How this is done depends on your platform.
-  * On a Mac or Linux system, use `ssh 192.168.243.48` (the IP address is just an example, you have to use the address of your Synology).
+  * On a Mac or Linux system, use `ssh synology.example.com` (the name is just an example, you have to use the name of your Synology).
   * On Windows, an SSH client must be used, such as putty.
-You can also use the Linux subsystem of Windows 10 and there use `ssh`.
+You can also use `ssh`in the Windows Subsystem for Linux.

 ## Clone the Project
 * Once you are logged in, change into the `docker` directory.
 Often this is `/volume1/docker` but this can change if you have more than one volume defined.